muhammadolim/Lama-Tube/README.md

 ### MUI Social Media Skeleton <br />

 ## About
 This is the first project using MUI.
 You can interact with two things here: dark mode and create post buttons.
-This was made by [tutorial](https://youtu.be/fzxEECHnsvU) of Lama Dev
+This was made by [tutorial](https://youtu.be/fzxEECHnsvU) of Lama Dev.

 ## How to see
 Online: [Lama-Tube](https://muhammadolim.github.io/Lama-Tube/) <br />